 Monmouth County Human Services Department

-The Monmouth County Board of Chosen Freeholders established the Monmouth County Department of Human Services (MCDHS) in 1987.
-It reflects the Freeholder’s long-standing commitment to address the needs of our most vulnerable citizens, and those who may be struggling with an unexpected event that has left them unsure of where to turn.
+The Monmouth County Board of Commissioners established the Monmouth County Department of Human Services (MCDHS) in 1987.
+It reflects the Commissioners’ long-standing commitment to address the needs of our most vulnerable citizens, and those who may be struggling with an unexpected event that has left them unsure of where to turn.

-The Monmouth County Human Services Advisory Council (HSAC) represents a number of nonprofit organizations whose goals are to assist County residents in meeting a broad array of human service needs relating to mental health, disabilities, addiction, aging, housing, childcare, food insufficiency, transportation and more.
+The Monmouth ACTS Advisory Council (MAAC) represents a number of nonprofit organizations whose goals are to assist County residents in meeting a broad array of human service needs relating to mental health, disabilities, addiction, aging, housing, childcare, food insufficiency, transportation and more.

 Participating Community Organizations